 - Alimony / maintenance / spousal support / spousal maintenance (determining if it applies and if so, the amount and duration);

-- Division of marital assets and liabilities and determining which assets are considered either the couple's marital property or a spouse's separate property.
+- Marital asset and liability division and determining which assets are considered either the couple's marital property or a spouse's separate property.

 As parents, you know there is nothing more valuable than time with your children.

-Unfortunately, in a divorce agreement, unless you retain full custody of your children (and I’m guessing your husband won’t find that fair), you’ll go from seeing them every day to being a part-time parent.
+Unfortunately, in a divorce settlement, unless you retain full custody of your children (and I’m guessing your spouse won’t find that fair), you’ll go from seeing them every day to being a part-time parent.

 And that can hurt.

 On one hand, you want to spend as much time as possible with your children.
-On the other hand, your husband is a good guy, an "all-in" dad and is devoted to them.
-So you want the kids to spend as much time with him as possible, too.
+On the other hand, your spouse is a good person, an "all-in" parent, loves and is devoted to them.
+So you want the kids to spend as much time with them as possible, too.

-Reconciling what's fair when it comes to parenting plans and child custody are no doubt among the most difficult decisions you'll have to face when it comes to your divorce.
+Reconciling what's fair when it comes to parenting plans and child custody are no doubt among the most difficult decisions you'll have to face when it comes to your divorce matter.

 And since there are no laws or guidelines around what it means to be a good parent or how you should structure your parenting plan, it can get tricky to figure out how to get a fair divorce settlement and what that really looks like for you, your soon-to-be ex-spouse and your kids.

-Federal law requires that each state have a set of child support guidelines for providing divorcing parents with an idea of how much money their children need in order to live happy, healthy lives post-divorce.
+Federal law requires that each state have a set of child support guidelines for providing divorcing parents with an idea of how much financial support their children need in order to live happy, healthy lives post-divorce.

 But here’s the thing...
 It’s not the two of you that this primarily financial issue is about.
 It’s about your children - and what’s fair to them.
 Not what some federally mandated guideline dictates.

-To determine what's fair to your kids, you and your husband will both need to consider in your divorce agreement how their lives looked like before you decided to divorce.
+To determine what's fair to your kids, you and your spouse will both need to consider in your divorce settlement how their lives looked like before you decided to divorce.